zohaibkhan-420/Share-mint/README.md

 # 🍀 Share mint

 **Share mint** is a web application that makes sharing high-quality images with friends, family, or colleagues easy and convenient.
-Unlike traditional messaging or social media apps, which compress images, PureShare ensures your photos retain their original quality.
+Unlike traditional messaging or social media apps, which compress images, Share mint ensures your photos retain their original quality.
 Simply upload an image, receive a unique link, and share it with anyone.
 When the recipient clicks on the link, they’ll be able to download the full-resolution image directly.

 ---